pawel-kw/pyxsvs/README.md

     reportResults -i ./xsvs_input.txt

 to see a nice PDF report containing all the produced figures with some basic description.
+The 'clear_results.sh' script deletes all the produced output files.